 Is it mandatory to hire a lawyer?
 No. But is it recommended?
-Absolutely.
+100%.
 And I can’t imagine going through the process without hiring one myself.

 In this guide, I’ll help you navigate where to begin with finding an immigration lawyer, the questions you need to ask, and how much you should expect to pay.